The Garden of Light and Darkness - Part 1

 "You're Iselin's son, aren't you?"

-“I’m the one held in her iron grip, yes.”
+"The one gripped in her iron fist, yes."

-“I must say… I thought the offspring of such a prominent person would seem impressive, but you’re not.
-Blood lies, as it sometimes does.”
+"I must say...
+I expected the offspring of such a prominent figure to be impressive, but you're not.
+Blood lies, as it sometimes does."

 Her thighs snap shut at the speed of light, sending a small gust of air my way.
-Miss Redhead, and for that matter Spreadlegs, leaves the kitchen in quick steps.
+Miss Redhead—and, for that matter, Miss Spread-Thighs—leaves the kitchen in quick strides.

-When I stumble out into the garden, the madness has downright exploded out there.
-If you can run, you can dance, and that’s what’s happening, in two large concentric circles, the children in one, the older girls in the other.
-It has to be that way, or some of the kids would risk being trampled by someone too heavy for them to handle.
-The goddess watches it all from a slightly elevated pavilion.
-Two girls kneel at each of her sides, and she makes sure to caress their hair, one fastened with countless hairpins, the other adorned with a small silver crown.
-Iselin sits facing them, on her own little chair.
-So I wade in their direction, doing my best to slalom through all the passing children’s heads, which now all seem to be at balls height and threaten to crash right into my crotch at any moment.
-It’s happened before, and it hurt.
-When I reach the pavilion, it’s interesting to note the music from the hidden area speakers.
-It’s a kind of ambient sound I hear.
-With magical tones and the sound of sprinkling glitter dust.
+By the time I stagger back into the garden, the madness out there has practically exploded.
+If you can run, you can dance, and that's precisely what's happening—in two large concentric circles, the children in one, the slightly older girls in the other.
+It must be this way, lest some of the little ones risk being trampled underfoot by those too heavy for them to bear.
+The goddess observes it all from a slightly elevated pavilion.
+On either side of her kneel two girls, and she makes sure to caress their hair—one adorned with countless hairpins, the other embellished with a small silver crown.
+Iselin sits facing them on her own little chair.
+So I wade in their direction, doing my best to slalom between all the passing children's heads, which now all seem to hover at crotch height, threatening at any moment to collide directly with my groin.
+It's happened before, and it hurt.
+When I reach the pavilion, I note with interest the music emanating from the hidden zone speakers.
+It's some kind of ambient soundscape—with magical chimes and the tinkling of drifting glitter dust.

 "Good day," says Iselin.